-KheEventResourceInstance returns the enclosing instance, and KheEventResourceInstanceIndex is the index number of er in that instance (the number i for which KheInstanceEventResource(ins, i) returns er).
-KheEventResourceEvent returns the enclosing event, and KheEventResourceEventIndex is the index number of er in that event (the number i such that KheEventResource(e, i) returns er).
+KheEventResourceInstance is the enclosing instance; KheEventResourceInstanceIndex is the index of er in that instance (the number i such that KheInstanceEventResource(ins, i) returns er).
+KheEventResourceEvent is the enclosing event; KheEventResourceEventIndex is the index of er in that event (the number i such that KheEventResource(e, i) returns er).

 Some constraints apply to event resources.
 When these are created, they are added to the event resources they apply to.
-To visit the constraints that apply to a given event resource, call
+To visit the constraints that apply to a given event resource, call int KheEventResourceConstraintCount(KHE_EVENT_RESOURCE er);

-'''

-int KheEventResourceConstraintCount(KHE_EVENT_RESOURCE er);

-'''

-'''

 KHE_CONSTRAINT KheEventResourceConstraint(KHE_EVENT_RESOURCE er, int i);

-'''

-There may be any number of assign resources constraints, prefer resources constraints, and avoid split assignments constraints, in any order, except that an event resource with a preassigned resource cannot have assign resource constraints and prefer resources constraints.
+There may be any number of assign resource constraints, prefer resources constraints, and avoid split assignments constraints, in any order, except that an event resource with a preassigned resource cannot have assign resource constraints and prefer resources constraints.
 If the i'th constraint is an avoid split assignments constraint, function int KheEventResourceConstraintEventGroupIndex(KHE_EVENT_RESOURCE er, int i);